Blog

 No contact orders are a common probationary term in domestic violence or assault cases.
 These orders in general state you must stay away from an alleged victim and have no or limited contact with them by other means such as phone calls or through social media.
 Usually you have to stay a certain distance away from that person and if you stray beyond that distance, you’re in violation of your probation, and have committed a completely separate crime that will be prosecuted separately from the probation violation.

-If you have been alleged of a probation violation in Avon and Indianapolis, IN and have been arrested and jailed, you can get help with bail from the professionals at Indiana Bail Bonds.
+If you have been alleged of a probation violation in Indianapolis, IN and have been arrested and jailed, you can get help with bail from the professionals at Indiana Bail Bonds.
 We are available 24/7.
 All you need to do is call 317-423-9300.

 What happens after your first DUI?